Chaos averted as Chauvin guilty verdict incites revelry, not riots

 Pennsylvania Gov. Tom Wolf, a Democrat, declared a disaster emergency in Philadelphia and deployed 1,000 National Guard troops to the city, where scores of downtown businesses were boarded up in case of rioting.

-The National Guard was activated in Chicago, where the city positioned 300 garbage trucks, salt spreaders, snow plows and water trucks to protect the city’s commercial buildings.
+The National Guard was activated in Chicago, where the city positioned 300 garbage trucks, salt spreaders, snowplows and water trucks to protect the city’s commercial buildings.

 Civil rights leaders in Los Angeles took to the streets ahead of the verdict to call for calm.